-Lately, we've had a lot of our bee raisers ask us about the causes of global bee declines and what they can do to help prevent further decline.
+Lately, we've had many of our bee raisers ask us about the causes of global bee declines and what they can do to help prevent further declines.
 First of all, thank you!
 Thank you for taking notice and action on this critical issue!

-While the decline of European honey bees around the world has been well documented, the more than 20,000 species of native bees and other insect species have been largely ignored.
-Recently, researchers have focused their efforts on finding evidence of declines, as well as, highlighting the major causes and solutions for these declines.
+While the decline of European honey bees worldwide has been well documented, the more than 20,000 species of native bees and other insects have been largely ignored.
+Recently, researchers have focused their efforts on finding evidence of declines and highlighting the major causes and solutions for these declines.
 Perhaps equally important, you have begun to take notice and ask whether a pollinator crisis is on the horizon.

 Insects are often overlooked but have significant global importance:

 - Insects create the biological foundation for all terrestrial ecosystems.

 - Insect services provide 70 billion dollars a year in economic services in the U.S. alone.